 Things went badly in India, too.
 The cannabis seeds that British colonists planted there turned out to be ganja—great to smoke, but terrible for making rope.
 "Interestingly though, Banks imports hashish to England and gives some to the poet Samuel Coleridge—and becomes the first hash supplier in Britain," Jiggens claims.

-"This argument is quite old," chair of the University of Melbourne's History Trevor Burnard says.
+"This argument is quite old," chair of the University of Melbourne's History Trevor Burnard tells me.
 "But most historians would not say that it was only hemp that led to Botany Bay, but that growing hemp was a consideration alongside creating a convict colony."

 "If you control Australia you control the Pacific Ocean, the Indian Ocean, the Southern Ocean," Jiggens tells me, sounding less and less like a conspiracy theorist with every passing second.
 "Australia is probably the most strategic continent for a country which wants to be the head of the world."